Bottom complexes: Bottom simplicial balls

 \emph{Notice.} If $P$ is a smooth Fano polytope then $\lambda_{i_d}=\lambda_{i_{d+1}}=\frac12$.

 Consider the following convex conical set in $\RR^{n+1}$:

 Every point $\bar x=(x_0,x_1,\ldots,x_n)\in\RR^{n+1}$ defines the polytopal $d$-ball:

-The crucial observation is that the points of $\bar x\in\inte(\SF(P))$ are in bijective correspondence with the support piece-wise affine functions $P\to\RR$ for the stellar triangulation of $P$, spanned over the faces: to a point $\bar x$ one assigns the function, whose graph is $\B(\bar x)$.
+The crucial observation is that the points $\bar x\in\inte(\SF(P))$ are in bijective correspondence with the support functions $P\to\RR$ for the stellar triangulation of $P$, spanned over $0$ by the faces of $P$: to a point $\bar x$ one assigns the function, whose graph is $\B(\bar x)$.
 This also explains the notation $\SF$.

 Consider the sets

 \emph{Notice.} In the definition of $\SF^0(P)$, we could equivalently require $X_{d+1},\ldots,X_n>0$.

 Let $\Aut(P)$ be the group of linear automoprhisms of $P$.
 It acts on $P\times\RR_+$ by fixing the $(d+1)$-st coordinate which, in turn, defines an action $\Aut(P)$ on $\SF^+(P)$ by linear automorphisms as follows: for $\alpha\in\Aut(P)$ and $x\in\SF^+(P)$, the element $\alpha(\bar x)$ is determined from the equality $\B(\alpha(\bar x)=\alpha(\B(\bar x))$, i.e., $\alpha$ permutes the coordinates of $\bar x$ appropriately.